Fox River (Green Bay tributary): Industrial Revolution

 The Fox-Wisconsin Waterway's importance continued into the 1850s, when the Fox and Wisconsin Improvement Company built locks and dams on the Fox and the Portage Canal to connect it to the Wisconsin River at Portage.
 The company was hoping to establish Green Bay as a port city to rival Chicago by making the Fox-Wisconsin Waterway into the principal shipping route between Lake Michigan and the Mississippi River.
 This goal was never achieved, as the Upper Fox remained too shallow for significant shipping even after damming and dredging.
 In addition, the lakes that the narrow, winding stream flows through were frozen solid for five months every year.

 The Lower Fox was developed instead as a center of riverfront industry.
 During the mid-19th century, when Wisconsin was a leading producer of wheat, several flour mills were built along the river to harness its abundant water power.
 During the 1860s, as Wisconsin's wheat production declined, these flour mills were replaced by a growing number of paper mills, which processed the great amount of timber being harvested from the forests.
 The Lower Fox proved an ideal location for paper production, owing to its proximity to lumbering areas that could supply wood pulp to make paper.
 Several well-known paper companies were founded in cities along the river, including Kimberly-Clark, Northern Paper Mills (makers of Quilted Northern), and the Hoberg Paper Company (manufacturer of Charmin).

-The Volcan Street Plant on the Fox river in Appleton was the first Edison hydroelectric station and one of the first in the world.
+The Vulcan Street Plant on the Fox river in Appleton was the first Edison hydroelectric station and one of the first in the world.
 It was put into service in 1882 within the building of the Appleton Paper and Pulp Company.